 Suckling piglets

-It is your choice whether the difference in the number of suckling piglets should be shown as dead or as a difference.
-In the menu General – Set up – Calculation – Other, you can select how differences of piglets should be handled in the column “Dead”.
-Please note: If you exchange data with Topigs this setting can influence on your logging of data in connection with weaning’s:
+In the menu "General" – "Set up" – "Calculation" – "Other", you can select how differences of piglets should be handled in the column “Dead”.
+Please note, if you exchange data with Topigs this setting can influence on your logging of data in connection with weaning.

-You can also choose to register all dead suckling piglets either on each sow in the menu ”Sows/Boars” – “Dead piglet” or at the sow card.
-Alternatively you can enter them in Menu “Sows/Boars” – “Dead piglet group”.
-Note: The key figure that is shown on the E-control as “Mortality %” is not affected by the dead piglets in the balance as the key figure is calculated on basis of he difference between the the weaned sows liveborn piglets and the total number of weaned piglets in the period.
+Note, the key figure that is shown on the E-control as “Mortality %” is not affected by the dead piglets in the balance as the key figure is calculated on basis of the difference between the the weaned sows liveborn piglets and the total number of weaned piglets in the period.